-The total cost for a universal national medicolegal death investigation personnel certification program would range from \$1,505,000 to \$4,040,000 per year with a total cost of \$11,210,000 over the five year period, resulting in 100% of personnel being certified by the end of year 2020.
+The total cost for a universal national medicolegal death investigation personnel certification program would range from \$1,505,000 to \$4,040,000 per year with a total cost of \$11,210,000 over the five year period, resulting in 100% or personnel being certified by year 2020.
 At the end of the five year program period, individuals or their employers would be expected to cover certification costs incurred after year 2020.